-Volvo has built a reputation for safety and consistently investigates ways to make driving safer for all road users.
+Volvo Cars has built a reputation for safety and consistently investigates ways to make driving safer for all road users.
 They extensively study real-world crash data to understand what happened and if and how they can prevent the same thing from happening again.

 Putting a seatbelt on is something the majority of us do without thinking when we get in the car.
 However, this has not always been the case.

-This invention went on to make an impact not only for Volvo but the whole car industry.
-Volvo was so confident the new three-point seatbelt would help make motoring safer they waived their patent rights.
+This invention went on to make an impact not only for Volvo Cars but the whole car industry.
+Volvo Cars was so confident the new three-point seatbelt would help make motoring safer they waived their patent rights.
 This meant other car manufacturers were free to use the same design, which ultimately they did.

 Other seatbelt prototypes were being investigated around the same time, however, it was Bohlin who managed to come up with a concept that people would accept.
 His design had little impact on passenger comfort and was simple to operate, so was quickly accepted by car users and as a result, other car manufacturers were keen to use the same design.